As an Amazon Associate I earn from qualifying purchases.

 - Squeeze the cucumber and use its juice

 - mix the cucumber juice with rose water

 - DIY Toner is ready.
 Make sure to shake enough before using it.

 Final Words Regarding Basic Facial Clean-up

 I hope that this article has been helpful for you to get the best facial clean-up at home from now on.
-If you have any feedback on the article, be sure to let me know in the comment section down below.
-I would also love to hear if you want me to write about any of your personal concerns next.
+If you have any feedback on the article, please let me know in the comment section down below.
+I would also love to hear if you want me to write about your personal concerns next.

 You might be interested in-